 "It was difficult to foresee such a good thing after two races, which were an important reward for all of us.
 There is satisfaction and desire to do.
 So many people have worked with passion for this project and to get these results right away has been fantastic, but we know that the road is still very long: we will have positive or difficult moments, we must remain united, without relaxing.
 I hope for a team that fights in all circumstances and with the right attitude, in every grand prix weekend.
 This year would be significant, to honour the history of the Scuderia on its 75th anniversary.
 Charles Leclerc and Carlos Sainz are both very attentive and sensitive, they have great analytical skills and are very good at picking up and feeding back to the engineers their feelings, particularly the way they deliver power, driveability and feedback on the individual changes we propose.
 That sensitivity is really valuable to us.
 We put thermodynamic efficiency at the heart of the project, i.e. the efficiency of converting energy from fuel to mechanical energy that reaches the crankshaft.
 The contribution of our innovation partner Shell was invaluable in the process, given the introduction of the new E10 fuel this year.
 We have pushed the introduction of innovations, pushed programmes to the limit and taken all the necessary risks to reach the targets we set ourselves.
 On this point I cannot answer.
 The improvement in reliability, the limits of which we are still understanding, is continuous.
 Work will also continue on the ERS, which will be homologated in September ahead of its regulatory freeze until 2025: "The increase in performance will be less than in 2021, when we changed the architecture of the system.
 Today we are working on optimising the package already in the car".

-Statements, those of Gualtieri, followed by those of the Monegasque Charles Leclerc:
+Gualtieri’s statements are soon followed by those of the Monegasque Charles Leclerc:

 "Overall, I think the track characteristics here are not fitting very well with [our car].
 Everything is to play for, and I still think we will be in the mix; it will still be very close, it is not like it is going to be a big gap so if we do the perfect weekend anything is possible.
 I think the old track would have suited us better, but it is the way it is now, and we will try to maximise everything this weekend as always and hopefully Imola will probably be a track that suits us a bit better.
-It's always quite tricky, but I always try to do the best job possible and obviously with the weakness that we have with the straightline speed against Red Bull, we need to try and play it smart.
+It's always quite tricky, but I always try to do the best job possible and obviously with the weakness that we have with the straight-line speed against Red Bull, we need to try and play it smart.
 We've seen the past two races this strategy with the DRS, and I am pretty sure that we will see it even more here because basically all the straights have a DRS zone.
-So overtaking will be a thing and being clever can ma ke a big difference here".
+So, overtaking will be a thing and being clever can make a big difference here".

-Like Charles, Carlos Sainz Jr. also states:
+Similarly, Carlos Sainz Jr. states:

 "I would like to get a win, for the rest let's see.
 I continue to pursue my dream in Formula 1, which is to win the first race, and then a championship.
 But to win a World Championship, you must first win races.
 I'm not saying it's going to happen, but it's the thought I fall asleep with every night and wake up every morning, it's a fixed nail.
-To win a championship, you need constant wins and podiums , and in recent years I have shown that I can use every opportunity to go to the podium.
-As for the victory, I only had a real chance once or twice and I almost made it: I'm confident, if I have the right car I think I can play it".
+To win a championship, you need constant wins and podiums, and in recent years I have shown that I can use every opportunity to go to the podium.
+As for the victory, I only had a real chance once or twice and I almost made it: I'm confident, if I have the right car, I think I can play it".

 "The Albert Park track is fairly close to what we call an average downforce track in terms of aero efficiency.
 It has a blend of low and high-speed corners with some relatively long straights.
 It is also a track where having good traction is critical.
 Compared to the old layout the new one will be significantly faster by a few seconds per lap.
 Most of the corners have been reworked, making them more open, which should allow the cars to carry more apex speed than they used to.
-T1-2, 6-7 and 11-12 are relatively high speed corners and it will be very interesting to see how these new generation cars perform in these sections.
+T1-2, 6-7 and 11-12 are relatively high-speed corners and it will be very interesting to see how these new generation cars perform in these sections.
 Here too, we're expecting tire management to be a key topic for the race.
-Lastly, the old track used to be very bumpy and so it will be important to see in free practice where we are with the phenomenon, seen with these new 2022 cars, of porpo ising, to see if the cars are bouncing up and down along the high speed straights".
+Lastly, the old track used to be very bumpy and so it will be important to see in free practice where we are with the phenomenon, seen with these new 2022 cars, of porpo ising, to see if the cars are bouncing up and down along the high-speed straights".

 How useful is the data from the last time we raced there (2019) in preparing for this race given that the new cars are very different?